Kb-Jr/Random-quotes-generator/README.md

 - Desktop-first workflow

-### What I learned

-In this project i was able to practice using some semantic HTML5 tags, some css animation properties and using Javascript functions.

 ### Useful resources

 - [api for quotes](https://type.fit/api/quotes) - This link is an API which contains an array of several quotes.

-- [url to share on twitter](https:twitter.com/intent/tweet) - Use this link in addition with other parameters to share specified content to twitter.
-For more info on the required parameters, visit https://developer.twitter.com/en/docs/twitter-for-websites/tweet-button/guides/web-intent.
+- [url to share on twitter](https:twitter.com/intent/tweet) - Use this link in addition with other query parameters to share specified content to twitter.
+For more info on query parameters, visit https://developer.twitter.com/en/docs/twitter-for-websites/tweet-button/guides/web-intent.

 - [to create a loader](https://www.w3schools.com/howto/howto_css_loader.asp) - Code snippets from here was used to build a customized loader